Services and products are different. As a result, service marketing requires a different approach than the marketing of products.

 Once a service has been provided, it cannot be undone or returned.
 You cannot “undo” a haircut, a paint job, a medical procedure, or legal advice.

 If the service was not provided properly or if the customer is not satisfied, the service provider can try to remedy the situation.
-For instance, by redoing the service to fix the problem or perhaps offering a refund.
-But, the service initially provided cannot be erased.
+For instance, by redoing the service to fix the problem or offering a refund.
+But, the initial service activity cannot be erased.

 Service Marketing Requires a Different Approach